 3.3.1.1.5 Whilst the targeted Property may arrive in any form or size of Sea Container, provided for guidance only and based on the Test and Learn operation, the rough proportion of Sea Container sizes identified for inspections has been as follows:

-45 foot Sea Containers 75%
+XXXXXXXXXXXXXXXXXX

-40 foot Sea Containers 20%
+XXXXXXXXXXXXXXXXXX

-20 foot Sea Containers 5%
+XXXXXXXXXXXXXXXXXX

 3.3.1.1.6 Road Freight

 3.3.1.1.7 Road Freight will usually be transported in curtain-sided trailers and packaged on Pallets.
-It is assumed at this point that road freight will ramp from 1% at go live to no more than 15% of a total 5,000 consignments.
+It is assumed at this point that road freight will ramp from XXXXX at go live to no more than XXXX of a total XXXXXXXXXXX consignments.

 3.3.1.1.8 Air Freight